theafricanengineer/theafricanengineer.github.io/_posts/2017-07-08-why-africa-needs-to-change-its-higher-education-model.md

 With the rapid rise of online courses through **MOOC** services like [Coursera](link) and [Udacity](link), the first purpose for the existence of the traditional university (**teaching**) is under serious threat.
 Students don't have to attend formal classes to gain knowledge anymore.
 Virtually **ALL** courses that are offered in universities can now be easily accessed online by a click of a button.

-Back in 2012, **John Hennessy**, Stanford University's president [predicted](link) the death of the lecture hall as more of college education moves online.
+Some years back**John Hennessy**, Stanford University's president and the 2012 **IEEE Medal of Honor** Recipient, [predicted](http://spectrum.ieee.org/geek-life/profiles/john-l-hennessy-risk-taker) the death of the lecture hall as more of college education moves online.
 Why would a student sit through a boring 2-hour lecture given by a professor who sometimes lacks the mastery of the subject matter?
-Should she attend that CS 101 class taught by lecturer X in lecture hall 205 in a real campus setting OR log on to [CS50.tv](link) and watch the marvelous lecture by **Dr. David Malan**, the famed Harvard Professor?
+Should she attend that CS 101 class taught by lecturer X in lecture hall 205 in a real campus setting OR log on to [CS50.tv](http://cs50.tv/2016/fall/) and watch the marvelous lecture by **Dr. David Malan**, the famed Harvard Professor?
 The challenge for colleges now is to convince such a student that choosing the former rather than the latter would be worth their time (and money).

 This basically means that universities may have to start relying more on research and develoment (rather than teaching) in order to remain relevant.